-N-DOSE AD: a Dose Optimization Trial of Nicotinamide Riboside in Alzheimer's Disease
+N-DOSE AD: A Dose Optimization Trial of Nicotinamide Riboside in Alzheimer's Disease

-Last updated: March 25, 2025
+Last updated: November 24, 2025

 Sponsor: Haukeland University Hospital